ellyjonez/flickr-archive-metadata/README.md

 ## Features

-- **Complete Photo Backup**: Downloads original resolution photos and video poster frames
+- **Photo Backup**: Downloads the original resolution photo
-- **Rich Metadata Preservation**:
+- **Saves all the Metadata that is shown on Flickr pages**:
   - Photo titles, descriptions, and captions
-  - Upload and taken dates
+  - Uploaded and taken dates
-  - Geolocation data
+  - Geolocation coordinates
   - View counts and stats
   - Tags
   - Album/Set memberships